nikamerebashvili95/interactive-rating-component-main/README.md

 # interactive-rating-component-main

-This is a solution to the [Interactive pricing component on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
+This is a solution to the [Interactive rating component on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents